zhanghongzhi1234/streamer/README.md

 ## License

-KubeEdge Mapper is under the Apache 2.0 license.
+This appplication is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details..